openu-cs-degree/20606-Programming-and-Data-Analysis-in-Python/README.md

 # Overview

-This repository contains auxiliary material for [20606 - Programming and Data Analysis in Python](https://www.openu.ac.il/courses/20606.htm) at the Open University of Israel which I finished with grade 100.
+This repository contains auxiliary material for [20606 - Programming and Data Analysis in Python](https://www.openu.ac.il/courses/20606.htm) at The Open University of Israel which I finished with grade 100.

 ## Cheatsheet